 The Center’s electrical needs are supplemented by rooftop solar panels, provided funding from the “So Happy It’s Tuesday” renewable energy group and the Mike Carlton Memorial Fund.

 A $150,000 loan was secured to complete construction.
 On Jan.
 14, 2012, the new building was dedicated and opened for use.
 Volunteers are proud that no government funding was used to build this facility.
-Repayment of the bank loan will rely on donations and continued fundraisers.
+As of November 2021, the loan on the building has been paid off and it was paid off early.

 The Palouse Community Center is a 501(c)3 organization, and as such, donations are tax-deductible.
 We appreciate and need your continued support, and encourage your use of the Center.